Human Brain - Neuroscience - Cognitive Science

 can be amplified (a concept known as signal gain), so that one signaling

-generate a response involving hundreds to millions of
+molecule can generate a response involving hundreds to millions of

 molecules.
 As with other signals, the transduction of biological signals